Urinary tract pain constantly. Causes of bladder pain in women

 • special diet.

-But even if the patient is cured, it is worth continuing to monitor health so that the pain does not recur.
-It is necessary to adhere to the daily routine, eat right.
+But even if the patient is cured, it is worth continuing to monitor his health so that the pain does not recur.
+It is necessary to adhere to a daily routine and eat right.

-Exceptionally useful are physical labor and an active lifestyle.
-Movements help to remove all residual urine from the body, which prevents the reproduction of pathogenic bacteria and prevents stagnant processes from developing.
-The work of the intestines and the genitourinary system improves.
+Physical labor and an active lifestyle are considered extremely beneficial.
+Movements help remove all residual urine from the body, which prevents the proliferation of pathogenic bacteria and prevents stagnant processes from developing.
+The functioning of the intestines and genitourinary system improves.

 Proper nutrition is also very important.
 It is necessary to eat only natural products without carcinogens.
 It is undesirable to often eat spicy and salty foods, they irritate the urinary tract.
-With severe pain in the bladder, alcohol should be banned.
-The list of undesirable foods includes canned food, pickled foods, vinegar, soda, avocados, tomato paste and mayonnaise.
-You can use them, but in limited quantities.
+In case of severe pain in the bladder, alcohol should be prohibited.
+The list of undesirable foods includes canned food, pickled foods, vinegar, soda, avocado, tomato paste and mayonnaise.
+They can be consumed, but in limited quantities.

 Bad habits must be abandoned, especially frequent drinking and smoking.

-Regular check-ups with a urologist will not be superfluous.
+Regular examinations with a urologist will not be superfluous.
 The doctor will help to identify problems in time and prevent complications.
-Compliance with all doctor's prescriptions will contribute to a quick recovery.
+Following all doctor's orders will contribute to a quick recovery.

-Many people are well aware of the unpleasant sensation: the bladder hurts a lot.
-Pain that lasts for several days may indicate the presence of a dangerous disease of the genitourinary system and become a reason for an immediate visit to a specialist.
+Many people are familiar with the unpleasant sensation of a very painful bladder.
+Pain that lasts several days may indicate the presence of a dangerous disease of the genitourinary system and become a reason for immediate consultation with a specialist.

 Unpleasant sensations before and after urination, when walking, before menstruation, etc. can be caused by inflammatory processes, stones and neoplasms.
 The cause of pain in the bladder is often an inflamed neck or mucous membrane of the organ.